patricksrobertson/jcarousel_fu/README.markdown

 * external controls
 * enable toggling of prev/next buttons
 * change the # of visible images
-* change the # of elements that the slideshow scrolls by

 Copyright (c) 2010 [Patrick Robertson](http://p-rob.me), released under the MIT license